na-na-hi/renget/archive/how2playba.md

 It's not worth it to hyperinvest into someone for just the exercise.
 Just take the L, do a lower difficulty, and move on.

 Look at the [shop section](https://rentry.org/how2playba#shop) if you want details on what to buy.
-The shop refreshes before the next drill starts.

 ## Tactical Challenge (PvP)
 !!!warning VERY FRUSTRATING GAMEMODE, BE AWARE